education

 The right to access education in conflict-ridden and divided societies: Studying in Israel and in the West Bank

-Lamia Yasin hold’s a master degree in Human Rights and Multi-level Governance from the University of Padua.
-This In Focus article is an excerpt from her master thesis discussed in November 2020 under the supervision of Prof. Pietro De Perini.
+This In Focus article is an excerpt from the master thesis discussed in November 2020 under the supervision of Prof. Pietro De Perini.

 Education is a multifaceted social, economic and cultural right essential for any individual in modern society.
 In conflict-ridden or post-conflict societies, communities often place greater educational emphasis on imposing the desired national narrative.
 The policies applied by each State tend to be part of a governmental agenda that generates, as an outcome, a political action.
 This leads to a political decision that is likely to hamper the access to the right to education.
 Said right is perceived not only as a way of investing in qualified individuals, essential for the development of the nation, but also of constructing and boosting national identity while strengthening the society on the basis of integration and critical thinking.
 However, the nature of this right can be easily manipulated and can potentially become a means of segregation and discrimination.